 The Gila Woodpecker and the Gilded Flicker discovered a way to make a home within the Saguaro.
 These two birds are able to peck through the tough outer skin into the flesh of the Saguaro.
 Once a hole has been excavated the Saguaro responds by lining the intrusion with a sap like material which hardens into a ‘scab’.
 This prevents any loss of water.
 These waterproof scabs are called Saguaro Boots.
 Once a Boot is excavated it makes an excellent home and resting place for many of our desert birds.
 Each Saguaro Boot is amazingly unique.

 Boots are not created quickly.
 It can take a year after the hole has been excavated for the Saguaro to scab over the intrusion and create the Boot.
 So the bird that created the opening may not be the one that nests there a year or more later.
-While only a few birds can create a Boot, anything from finches to pygmy owls call them home.
+While only a few birds can create a Boot, cactus wrens, finches, and pygmy owls can call them home.

 Even rarer than the typical Boot made by birds is the flat disc like Boot created by desert moth caterpillars.
 These are often flat with only a tiny opening.
 Moth Boots become very jagged boots, with amazing angles.